rhartert/yagh/README.md

 Its operations have comparable time complexities to traditional heaps.

-## O(1) Mallocs Complexity
+## Garbage Friendly 🌱

-Data structure `IntMap[C]` is designed for use cases requiring numerous updates and mutations over the map's lifetime.
-In particular, the map's constructor takes care of pre-allocating all the memory necessary to store up to N elements so that no further mallocs are required during the lifetime of the map.
+`IntMap[C]` is designed for scenarios where frequent updates and mutations are expected.
+The map's constructor pre-allocates all necessary memory to store up to `N` elements, thus eliminating the need for further memory allocations during its lifetime.
+This design ensures consistent speed performance, as it minimizes variations caused by memory allocation or garbage collection.

 ## Benchmark